New European payments project hits major snag - NewsBreak

 New European payments project hits major snag

-FRANKFURT, Dec 23 (Reuters) - Some European banks are holding off on a decision to move forward with a new payments project that is intended be a home-grown rival to Mastercard and Visa, the company overseeing the effort said on Thursday.
+FRANKFURT (Reuters) -Some European banks are holding off on a decision to move forward with a new payments project that is intended be a home-grown rival to Mastercard and Visa, the company overseeing the effort said on Thursday.

 The delay marks a major snag in the so-called European Payments Initiative (EPI), which aims to become a new standard means of payment by offering a card for consumers and retailers across Europe.